dimanikulin/dimanikulin/incubator/WhereToPublish1.md

 TL;DR

 # Content
+Here I will describe the expereince working with for sites/platforms The main question here is *Why do you publish content?*
+It will help you to choose the right platform to publish.

+For first I selected several *yeasy to go* platforms
+- hackernoon
+- hashnode
+- dev.to
+- medium
+- reddit
+- quora

 how to manage - is not big deal - to descrive table with columns resources adn lines like publication

-main question why are you doing that? it will help you to choose the right platform to publish

 #######
 hackernoon